Your course advisor will be in touch with you within one business day. If you have immediate questions about your enrollment, call 720-381-6589.

 2 | Shorts |

-1 | Climbing Pants |
+1 | Pants for Climbing |

 A durable pair of pants for use at rock camp.
 They should be loose fitting.
-These pants will get torn up a bit due to the rough nature of rock climbing.
-Thrift store pants will do just fine and Cotton is okay. |
+These pants will get torn up a bit due to the rough nature of rock climbing. |

 1 | Quick Dry Pants |